AlbrechtL/welle.io/pages/soapysdr.md

 For the LimeSDR connect your receiving antenna to the `RX1_W` port.

 Then compile welle.io with soapysdr support enabled in the project file `welle.io.pro` or `-DSOAPYSDR=1` when building with CMake.
-Run welle.io with the `-D soapysdr` option.
+Run welle.io with the `-d soapysdr` option.

 ## Known limitations